-The overall responsibility for health and safety rests at the highest management level but it is recognised that it is also the responsibility of every employee to co-operate in providing and maintaining a safe place of work.
+he overall responsibility for health and safety rests at the highest management level but it is recognised that it is also the responsibility of every employee to co-operate in providing and maintaining a safe place of work.

-This part of our policy allocates responsibilities to individuals and line managers to provide clear understanding of individual's areas of accoutability in controlling factors that could lead to injury, loss or ill health.
+This part of our policy allocates responsibilities to individuals and line managers to provide clear understanding of individuals' areas of accountability in controlling factors that could lead to injury, loss or ill health.
 Managers are to provide clear direction, and accept responsibility for creating a positive health and safety culture for all.

-The following positions have been identified as having key responsibilites for the implementation of health and safety arrangements.
+The following positions have been identified as having key responsibilites for the implementation of health and safety arrangements: the Chair of the Council and the Town Clerk.